LLNL/blt/docs/setup_blt.rst

     -- Configuring incomplete, errors occurred!

-On the otherhand, to correctly run cmake create a build directory and run cmake from there as follows:
+To correctly run cmake, create a build directory and run cmake from there:

 .. code:: bash

     cd <BLT repository>/docs/blank_project
     mkdir build
     cd build
-    cmake .. -DBLT_SOURCE_DIR=`pwd`/../../..
+    cmake -DBLT_SOURCE_DIR=../../.. ..

-This will generate among many things a configured Makefile in your build directory to build the blank project.
-This includes gtest, gmock, and several base built-in BLT tests depending on how many features you have turned on in your build.
-Blank project only has gtest.
-To build use the following command:
+This will generate a configured ``Makefile`` in your build directory to build ``blank_project``.
+The generated makefile includes gtest and several built-in BLT *smoke* tests, depending on the features that you have enabled in your build.

+To build the project, use the following command:

 .. code:: bash

     make

-Just like any other make project you can utilize job tasks to speed up the build with the following:
+As with any other ``make``-based project, you can utilize parallel job tasks to speed up the build with the following command:

 .. code:: bash

     make -j8

-Next run all tests (only blt_gtest_smoke) is in this project with the following:
+Next run all tests in this project with the following command:

 .. code:: bash

     make test

-If everything went correctly you should have the following output:
+If everything went correctly, you should have the following output:

 .. code:: bash